 - Do research on what Ripley’s activities you want to do – you get a discount if you buy a package (there are height restrictions on the 5D movie)

-- Smokey Mountain Brewery had kids meals for $3 and $4 – and it was a LOT of food!
+- Smoky Mountain Brewery has a great menu and it was a LOT of food!
 Highly recommend it!

 - Kids under 5 were free on the Tram!

 - I would recommend searching for free things to do in Gatlinburg and Pigeon Forge – there is a decent list